csync/csync-js/.github/CONTRIBUTING.md

 yourself.
     1. We use Zenhub to organize our issues and plan our releases.
 Giving as much information as to what your changes are help us organize PRs and streamline the committing process.
-3. Make a branch from the develop branch using the following naming convention:
+3. Make a branch from the master branch using the following naming convention:
     1. `YOUR_INITIALS/ISSUE#-DESCRIPTIVE-NAME`
     2. For example, `kb/94-create-contributingmd` was the branch that had the commit containing this tutorial.
 4. Commit your changes!
-5. When you have completed making all your changes, create a Pull Request (PR) from your git manager or our Github repo.
+5. When you have completed making all your changes, create a Pull Request (PR) from your git manager or our Github repo from your branch to master.
-6. In the comment for the PR write `Resolves #___` and fill the blank with the issue number you created earlier.
-    1. For example, the comment we wrote for the PR with this tutorial was `Resolves #94`
+6. Fill in the template for the PR.
 7. That's it, thanks for the contribution!

 ## Setting up your environment